Most people think that getting a promotion at work is something they have to wait for.

-As my story demonstrates, there are strategic ways to request a promotion diplomatically and to enhance your candidacy for a position upgrade.
+There are strategic ways to request a promotion diplomatically and to enhance your candidacy for a position upgrade.

 In fact, if you apply the strategies and methods laid out in this article, you can get yourself on your boss' radar and land a promotion in some cases in as little as 180 days.

 The success of your goal to get promoted and make more money largely hinges on what you do during the planning period.

 It's worth taking the time to do things right.
 You can't just blindside your boss with a random conversation about getting promoted without first laying down the groundwork.